kakrusch/docana-project-luka/README.md

 ### Overlapping Nearest Neighbors

 <div align="justify">
 A pairwise semantic similarity analysis was carried out to compare the overlapping most similar words of each OK and their corresponding similarity scores.
-For this analysis, we extracted the similar words of all OKs in two subreddits and compares only the overlapping words.
+For this analysis, we extracted the similar words of all OKs in two subreddits and compared only the overlapping words.

 </div>